MHickey2/Wannabe-Healthy/README.md

  <br>

  When I first added profiles, I had the intention to include the profile image in the navbar when the user logged in, but when I used the code to allow this to happen, the image would not show.
 Up to this point I had not needed to to use content from one app within another, so that was a big issue.
 I talked with my mentor and I looked into the area of context processors, and added one within the blog app, but that did not fix the issue.
 Then after talking with Tutor Support I managed to resolve the issue, and the image showed up finally.
-Once I knew this was possible, I decided to add Bio details of the author within the blog detail and recipe detail pages, so Users can learn more details about their fellow users.
+Once I knew this was possible, I decided to add Bio details of the author within the pos detail and recipe detail pages, so users can learn more about their fellow users.

 <br>